colinaut/action-form/README.md

 * novalidate - sets novalidate on form when defined
 * auto-error - automatically adds af-error elements for fields that require validation, unless there is already a matching af-error.

-## Watchers
+## Element Enhancements

-Used to make any element automatically hide(add `disable` and `hidden` attributes) or show(remove `disable` and `hidden` attributes) based on the value of a field.
+This element adds functionality to child elements based on special data attributes.

-Use the following attributes on any element to have action-form turn them into watchers.
-This includes af-step, which allows you to show/hide steps.
-Note: `disable` only works to disable fields when set on the field itself or a parent fieldset.
-So if you need to hide a step and disable all fields in a step, the a watcher needs to be set on the fields or a parent fieldset as well.
+* data-if - show/hide based on named form field. `data-if="animal"` watches the field with name='animal' for changes.
+Groups of radio or checkboxes with the same name are matched against as an array.
+If the field has a value or is checked then the element is shown; otherwise the element is hidden using style.display="none" and disabled using the disabled attribute.
+NOTE: disabled attribute is really only useful for fields and fieldsets.
+You can specify the value you are interested in with the added attributes:

-### Attributes
+  * data-if-value - value to exact match against

-* data-watch - name of the field to watch for changes. _If set without value or regex it will match if there is any value or if it is checked._
+  * data-if-not-value - value it is not
-* data-value - value to exact match against the field's value
+  * data-if-regex - regex to use for testing against the field's value
-* data-regex - regex to use for testing against the field's value
+* data-get-store - grabs the value from a named localStorage.
+Useful mainly for hidden fields that are grabbing from some prior stored data.

 ## `<af-error>`